Cut your Carbon Footprint, Save Money

 As energy costs rise, water becomes more scarce in many regions, and the risk of accelerated global climate change is affirmed, conservation is more important than ever.
 The following are some ways to help, without making big sacrifices.

 2. When possible, use alternative transportation, such as walking, bicycling, or mass transit.
-Otherwise, try to combine tasks and carry passengers.
+Otherwise, try to combine tasks and avoid solo driving.
 Choose your most fuel efficient vehicle for solo trips and commuting, and plan your trips to avoid traffic as much as possible.
-Limit flying if you can -- often a huge source of greenhouse gases and expense.
+Limit flying if you can -- usually a large source of greenhouse gases and expense.

 3. Reduce consumption of meats, particularly mass-produced beef.
 Intensive animal agriculture can be a significant source of greenhouse gas emission (direct and indirect).
 Many people eat far more protein than needed from animal products, and with that high consumption often comes health risks too.

 4. Buy local (or at least national) as much as possible, particularly for food and heavy merchandise.
 This reduces the freight portion of your carbon footprint.